chadananda/flowkit/howto_flow.md

 main();
 ```

-By following these guidelines, you'll create CLI tools that are not only functional but also provide a delightful user experience with a consistent look and feel across all Flowkit applications.
+By following these guidelines, you'll create CLI tools that are not only functional but also provide a delightful user experience with a consistent look and feel across all Flowlite applications.

 ## Table of Contents